-The sole and exclusive remedy for breach under the Continuing Disclosure Agreement to provide continuing disclosure described above is an action to compel specific performance of the undertakings of the State and/or the Authority, and no person, including any holder of the Series 2008F Bonds, may recover monetary damages thereunder under any circumstances.
-The Authority or the State may be compelled to comply with their respective obligations under the Continuing Disclosure Agreement (i) in the case of enforcement of their obligations to provide information required under the Continuing Disclosure Agreement, by any owner of Outstanding Series 2008F Bonds or by the Trustee on behalf of the owners of Outstanding Series 2008F Bonds or (ii) in the case of challenges to the adequacy of the information provided, by the Trustee on behalf of the owners of Outstanding Series 2008F Bonds; provided, however, that the Trustee shall not be required to take any enforcement action except at the direction of the owners of not less than 25% in aggregate principal amount of Series 2008F Bonds at the time Outstanding.
-A breach under the Continuing Disclosure Agreement shall not constitute an Event of Default under the Resolution or any other agreement delivered in connection with the issuance of the Series 2008F Bonds.
-In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under the Continuing Disclosure Agreement, insofar as the provision of Rule 15c2-12 no longer in effect required the provided.
+The sole and exclusive remedy for breach under the Continuing Disclosure Agreement to provide continuing disclosure described above is an action to compel specific performance of the undertakings of the State and/or the Authority, and no person, including any holder of the Series 2009A-1 Bonds, may recover monetary damages thereunder under any circumstances.
+The Authority or the State may be compelled to comply with their respective obligations under the Continuing Disclosure Agreement (i) in the case of enforcement of their obligations to provide information required under the Continuing Disclosure Agreement, by any owner of Outstanding Series 2009A-1 Bonds or (ii) in the case of challenges to the adequacy of the information provided, by the Trustee on behalf of the owners of Outstanding Series 2009A-1 Bonds; provided, however, that the Trustee shall not be required to take any enforcement action except at the direction of the owners of not less than 25% in aggregate principal amount of Series 2009A-1 Bonds at the time Outstanding.
+A breach under the Continuing Disclosure Agreement shall not constitute an Event of Default under the Resolution or any other agreement delivered in connection with the issuance of the Series 2009A-1 Bonds.
+In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under the Continuing Disclosure Agreement, insofar as the provision of Rule 15c2-12 no longer in effect required the providing of such information, shall no longer be required to be provided.

 The foregoing undertakings are intended to set forth a general description of the type of financial information and operating data that will be provided; the descriptions are not intended to state more than general categories of financial information and operating data; and where an undertaking calls for information that no longer can be generated because the operations to which it related have been materially changed or discontinued, a statement to that effect will be provided.
-The Continuing Disclosure Agreement, however, may be amended or modified without the consent of the owners of the Series 2008F Bonds under certain circumstances set forth therein.
-Copies of the Continuing Disclosure Agreement when executed by the parties thereto upon the delivery of the Series 2008F Bonds will be on file at the principal office of the Authority.
+The Continuing Disclosure Agreement, however, may be amended or modified without the consent of the owners of the Series 2009A-1 Bonds under certain circumstances set forth therein.
+Copies of the Continuing Disclosure Agreement when executed by the parties thereto upon the delivery of the Series 2009A-1 Bonds will be on file at the principal office of the Authority.

-PART 18 - MISCELLANEOUS
+PART 20 - MISCELLANEOUS

-Reference in this Official Statement to the Act, the Resolution, the Series 2008F Resolution, the Financing Agreements and the Pledge and Assignment do not purport to be complete.
-Refer to the Act, the Resolution, the Series 2008F Resolution, the Financing Agreements and the Pledge and Assignment for full and complete details of their provisions.
-Copies of the Resolution, the Series 2008F Resolution, the Financing Agreements and the Pledge and Assignment are on file with the Authority and the Trustee.
+Reference in this Official Statement to the Act, the Resolution, the Series 2009 Resolution, the Financing Agreements and the Pledge and Assignment do not purport to be complete.
+Refer to the Act, the Resolution, the Series 2009 Resolution, the Financing Agreements and the Pledge and Assignment for full and complete details of their provisions.
+Copies of the Resolution, the Series 2009 Resolution, the Financing Agreements and the Pledge and Assignment are on file with the Authority and the Trustee.

-The agreements of the Authority with Holders of the Series 2008F Bonds are fully set forth in the Resolution and the applicable Series Resolution.
-Neither any advertisement of the Series 2008F Bonds nor this Official Statement is to be construed as a contract with purchasers of the Series 2008F Bonds.
+The agreements of the Authority with Holders of the Series 2009A-1 Bonds are fully set forth in the Resolution and the Series 2009 Resolution.
+Neither any advertisement of the Series 2009A-1 Bonds nor this Official Statement is to be construed as a contract with purchasers of the Series 2009A-1 Bonds.